base/base/docs/specs/experimental/gov-delegation.md

 ## Security Considerations

-### Dependence on Alligator
+### Dependence on GovernanceDelegation

-As the `GovernanceToken` depends on the `Alligator` contract, the `Alligator` contract MUST be implemented so that it minimizes the risk of unexpected reverts during the transfer hook call.
-If the `Alligator` contract reverts, `GovernanceToken` transfers will be blocked.
-Additionally, the `GovernanceToken` MUST always use the `Alligator`'s delegation state if a user has been migrated.
+As the `GovernanceToken` depends on the `GovernanceDelegation` contract, the `GovernanceDelegation` contract MUST be implemented so that it minimizes the risk of unexpected reverts during the transfer hook call.
+If the `GovernanceDelegation` contract reverts, `GovernanceToken` transfers will be blocked.
+Additionally, the `GovernanceToken` MUST always use the `GovernanceDelegation`'s delegation state if a user has been migrated.

 ### Connection with GovernanceToken

-Similarly, the `Alligator` MUST always process token transfers from the `GovernanceToken` contract correctly to stay in sync with token balances.
-If the `Alligator` contract is not in sync with the `GovernanceToken` contract, the voting power of users MAY be incorrect or outdated.
+Similarly, the `GovernanceDelegation` MUST always process token transfers from the `GovernanceToken` contract correctly to stay in sync with token balances.
+If the `GovernanceDelegation` contract is not in sync with the `GovernanceToken` contract, the voting power of users MAY be incorrect or outdated.

 ## Future Considerations

 ### Cross Chain Delegations

-To make the `GovernanceToken` interoperable, the `Alligator` contract should be extended to support cross-chain delegations using the interoperability protocol.
-Specifically, the `Alligator`'s hook entrypoint (`afterTokenTransfer`) should be modified to emit a message to another `Alligator` contract on a different chain.
-This message should include the token transfer information
-(`_from`, `_to`, `_amount`).
+To make the `GovernanceToken` interoperable, the `GovernanceDelegation` contract should be extended to support cross-chain delegations using the interoperability protocol.
+Specifically, the `GovernanceDelegation`'s hook entrypoint (`afterTokenTransfer`) should be modified to emit a message to another `GovernanceDelegation` contract on a different chain.
+This message should include the token transfer information (`_from`, `_to`, `_amount`).